andrew/ultimate-awesome/README.md

 - [awesome-starz](https://github.com/blkdevcon/awesome-starz) - GitHub Starred Repos List.
 - [awesome-terminals-ai](https://github.com/bnlnpps/awesome-terminals-ai) - A curated collection of AI-powered tools for terminal.
 - [awesome-skills](https://github.com/bormaxi8080/awesome-skills) - A systematized collection of links and materials needed by a skilled software developer.
+- [awesome-audiovisual](https://github.com/brandonhimpfen/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
+- [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
+This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
+- [awesome-postgresql](https://github.com/brandonhimpfen/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-b-r](https://github.com/br-automation-community/awesome-b-r) - A curated list of awesome B&R  frameworks, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.
 - [YA-awesome](https://github.com/chengcyber/YA-awesome) - Yet Another Awesome List 🤓.